Swedish History Museum

 The Swedish History Museum (Historiska museet or Statens historiska museum) is a museum located in Stockholm, Sweden, that covers Swedish archaeology and cultural history from the Mesolithic period to present day.
 Founded in 1866, it operates as a government agency and is tasked with preserving Swedish historical items as well as making knowledge about history available to the public.

 The origin of the museum is the collections of art and historical objects gathered by Swedish monarchs since the 16th century.
 It has a number of permanent exhibitions and annually hosts special exhibitions tied to current events.

 Function

 The History Museum is part of a central museum agency called the Statens historiska museer (SHM) ("National Historical Museums").
-Other museums under the aegis of this agency are The Royal Armouries, The Economy Museum, Skokloster Castle, The Hallwyl Museum the Tumba Papermill Museum.
+Other museums under the aegis of this agency are The Royal Armouries, The Economy Museum, Skokloster Castle, The Hallwyl Museum, The Tumba Papermill Museum and The Swedish Holocaust Museum.